Colorado Minor in Possession Attorneys

 Contact Jorgensen, Brownell & Pepin, P.C. for More Information

 If you or your child has been charged with an MIP, our criminal defense team at Jorgensen, Brownell & Pepin, P.C. is prepared to answer your questions, investigate whether special circumstances exist, fight your charges, and complete any necessary paperwork to have your record sealed.
-Our Colorado criminal defense attorneys at JBP can help ensure that an MIP is put behind you, allowing you to get on with your life.
+Our Colorado criminal attorneys at JBP can help ensure that an MIP is put behind you, allowing you to get on with your life.

 Give us a call today to learn more about how we can help with your MIP case.